Kamikaze94/WolfHUD/docs/README.md

 ## Installation (Direct Download)

-1. Click on the **Clone or Download** Button at the top of this site
-2. Click on the **Download .ZIP** Button
+1. [Download WolfHUD from here](https://github.com/Kamikaze94/WolfHUD/archive/master.zip) or clone the master branch.
-3. Open the downloaded archive, using WinRAR or 7Zip
+2. Open the downloaded archive, using WinRAR or 7Zip
-4. Extract the **WolfHUD-master** folder into your 'PAYDAY 2/mods' folder
+3. Extract the **WolfHUD-master** folder into your 'PAYDAY 2/mods' folder
-5. Rename the folder **WolfHUD-master** to **WolfHUD** *(Optional)*
-6. Start the game once.
+4. Start the game once.
 It will prompt you to update Federal Inventory.

 ## AutoUpdates

 This mod uses SuperBLTs custom update URL support.
 When an update is available, you'll be notified about it in the game.
 The update can be downloaded and installed through SuperBLTs download manager.
+*(The installation-folder needs to be named **WolfHUD-master** for autoupdates to work!)*

 ## If you don't want/like Inventory Icons